RodrigoMarques16/Prolog/Assignment 1/README.md

 ## Symbollic Manipulation

-Simple program to parse and simplify polynomials.
+Simple program to manipulate polynomials and monomials.
+It can sum, scale and simplify.

 A polynomial is a sum of monomials.